bravo-t/ThreadController/README.md

 ```
 Note the code that is useful to you is inside the a infinite loop, and the exit point of slave thread is actually inside `threadController_slave` function.
 Slave threads are created normally, and then they enter `threadController_slave`, stop and wait for the instruction.
 They will stop there until a instruction has been sent with `threadController_master`.
 After slave threads finish one iteration, they enters `threadController_slave` and wait for another instruction again.
 If the instruction is `THREAD_EXIT`, they will exit via `pthread_exit` in `threadController_slave`.
+## Barrier

+The ThreadController library contains a self-implemented thread barrier type `thread_barrier_t`, and some related functions.
+The barrier can only be used within threads created by one process, the same as the `pthread_barrier_t` you initialized with the default attribute.
 ## License

 This library is licensed under [DBAD](LICENSE.md) license.